mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-category-1-0-1.md

 ### Terminology

-- The term DID Categorization Identifier is synonymous with the term DID Categorization.
+- The term DID Category Identifier is synonymous with the term DID Category.
-- The term DID Categorization DID Document is synonymous with the term DID Categorization Document.
+- The term DID Category DID Document is synonymous with the term DID Category Document.
-- The term DID Categorization DID Method Namespace Specification is synonymous with the terms DID Categorization Method Namespace Specification and Trusted Digital Web DID Categorization DID Method Namespace Specification.
+- The term DID Category DID Method Namespace Specification is synonymous with the terms DID Category Method Namespace Specification and Trusted Digital Web DID Category DID Method Namespace Specification.
-- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the DID Categorization DID Document CRUD Abstract Interface in a way that complies with the DID Categorization DID Method Namespace Specification.
+- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the DID Category DID Document CRUD Abstract Interface in a way that complies with the DID Category DID Method Namespace Specification.

 ### Conformance